withastro/docs/src/pages/installation.md

 title: Installation
 ---

-There are a few ways to getting started with Astro.
-Outlined below are instructions on how to go about installing Astro either manually or by our Astro Installer.
+There are a few ways to get started with Astro.
+Outlined below are instructions on how to go about installing Astro either manually or by using our Astro Installer.

 ## System Requirements

 - **Node.js** - [`v12.20.0`](https://nodejs.org/en/download/releases/), [`v14.13.1`](https://nodejs.org/en/download/),[ `v16.0.0`](https://nodejs.org/en/download/current/), or higher.
-- **A text editor** - We recommend [VS Code](https://code.visualstudio.com/) with our own [Astro extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) for the complete DX.
+- **A text editor** - We recommend [VS Code](https://code.visualstudio.com/) with our own [Astro extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) for the complete Developer Experience.
 - **A terminal** - Astro is mainly accessed by the terminal's Command Line Interface (CLI).

 ## Astro Installer